hackclub/hackclub/workshops/discord_message_bot/README.md

 <img src="https://cloud-otu0relhe.vercel.app/0screenshot__1383_.png" width="600" alt="Node.js Repl">

 Make sure to set it to private.
-You don't want other people accessing your code.
+You'll be adding sensitive information to this project, so you don't want other people accessing your code.

 <img src="https://cloud-6u5f66efw.vercel.app/0screenshot__1418_.png" width="600" alt="Node.js Repl">

 ## Initial Setup

-Let's start creating its functions!
+Let's start coding!

 <img src="https://media1.tenor.com/images/d17514e2c03ec6b0e67ba7f18439a011/tenor.gif" width="380" alt="Shawn Sheep Gif">

-First, create two files called index.js and msgs.json.

-  - Your messages will be stored in msgs.json.
+You should see a file called `index.js`.
+This is where you'll write the code for the bot.

+But first, create a file called `msgs.json` by clicking on the "Add file" button at the top left of your sidebar.
+This file is where your bot's messages will be stored.

-  - JSON is a file format that allows you to store data as a JavaScript object (key/value pair).
+JSON is a file format that allows you to store data as a JavaScript object (key/value pair).
 If you want to learn more, [check here](https://www.json.org/json-en.html).

-  - As with defining a normal JavaScript object, your .json file should contain brackets as shown below.
+Once you create the `msgs.json` file, add two curly braces, like so:

 <img src="https://cloud-gh7l7h2q1.vercel.app/json_example.png" width="380" alt="Write Command Example">

+### Writing JavaScript!

-In your index.js file, you will start off with code that looks like this.
+In your `index.js` file, start off by adding the following code.
 It will be explained below.

 ```js
 const Discord = require('discord.js')